Engagement Rings for Active Lifestyles

 What are the best engagement rings for active lifestyles?

-Simple designs using chunky thick metal with diamond center stones in low profile bezel settings.
-Avoid dainty, thin bands with intricate metal work and gemstones which are softer than diamonds.
-You also need to steer clear of tiny accent stones and high profile settings which sit high off the finger.
+Simple designs using chunky thick metal with diamond center stones in low-profile bezel settings.
+Avoid dainty, thin bands with intricate metal work and gemstones that are softer than diamonds.
+You also need to steer clear of tiny accent stones and high-profile settings which sit high off the finger.